PrimeDAO/pools-contracts/README.md

 - npx hardhat node

 Doing this will create a fork of mainnet / kovan, and try to depoloy smart contracts

+## How to run integration tests on Kovan fork

+- add BLOCKCHAIN_FORK=kovan to .env
+- add MORALIS_KEY to .env (Moralis has free archive nodes)
+- npm run test:integration-clean or test:integration-existing